ivan-veselovsky/bigfilesort/README.txt

+The solution provides 2 sorting modes:
+1) radix + statistics sorting (default)
-The solution in general follows the initial plan: sorting by independent pieces + merging to auxiliary file.
-Some tips that may need to be noted:
+2) in-place comparison sorting of independent pieces + merging to auxiliary file.
+(Enabled with "-c" option) Some tips that may need to be noted:
-- sorting algorithms are: dual pivot quick sort (code borrowed from JDK7) with a fallback to heap sort (instead of merge sort used in JDK7).
+- sorting algorithms in comparison sorting more are: dual pivot quick sort (code borrowed from JDK7) with a fallback to heap sort (instead of merge sort used in JDK7).
-- mapped memory used for sorting and direct memory for merging.
-Cannot say that there is some special intention under that, rather this just happened to be implemented in such way.
-Only reason is that direct memory behaves more predictable (at least in terms of max limit).
+- mapped memory used for in-place sorting.
+Direct or mapped memory used for merging and radix data moving as controlled by "-m" option.
+ Experiments show that the performance for the 2 memory variants is different on different systems, so there is the choice.
 Due to direct memory usage -XX:MaxDirectMemorySize= may need to be adjusted in some cases.
-- Unfortunately I did not find time to incorporate net sorting at the end of the algorithm, however, the tool even in the current state shows satisfactory performance (see data below).

 The project is buildable from checkout (mvn clean install -DskipTests).
-Tests also can be run, but that will take about 6 minutes and will generate some files in the current directory.
+Tests also can be run, but that will take about 6 minutes.
- Shell script launchers are present.
+Shell script launchers for the sorting program (bigfilesort) as well as data generators and sorting/checksum verifiers are present.
 Command line parameters of the scripts are explained when running them without parameters.

+Performance results overview.
-I carried out the experiments primarily on CentOS 6.3 box (4-core, 16G ram, ordinary hard disk) using JDK6.
+I carried out the experiments primarily on CentOS 6.3 box (4-core, 16G ram, ordinary hard disk) using JDK6, and also on Win-32 (2-core, 2Gb ram) machive.

+1) For radix sort (default) good results are observed even on small data files (1G file sorted in ~50 sec on CentOS box).
+But, what is more important, this sorting method shows linear time vs. data file size curve with time coefficient ~3.2min/Gb, as opposed to comparison sort variant that shows N*log(N) curve.
+Parallelling of radix-based solution does not show good benefit: e.g. using 4 threads instead of 1 improves the result only by 10-15%.
+This is because CPU usage is low, and the bottleneck is IO operations, that are not parallelled well on used environments.

+2) For comparison sort algorythms the results are worse for any data files on CentOS machine, but in some cases are better on Windows machine.
 The following performance data observed on files filled with random data:

 threads   max-native (Mb)   sorttime,min:sec file size (bytes)